Supermarket Aldi gets new UK chief executive

-Aldi, alongside fellow German chain Lidl, have caused major headaches for Tesco, Sainsbury’s, Asda and Morrisons over the past decade, snatching market share by offering cheaper prices.
+Aldi, alongside fellow German chain Lidl, has caused major headaches for Tesco, Sainsbury’s, Asda and Morrisons over the past decade, snatching market share by offering cheaper prices.

 To illustrate this, Aldi raked in more than £10 billion in sales last year for the first time after notching up record sales over Christmas.

-The supermarket said total UK sales were more than 15% higher during December compared to the same month in 2016.
+The supermarket said total UK sales were more than 15% higher during December compared with the same month in 2016.